holochain/docs-pages/src/pages/get-started/index.md

 ```
 :::

-The scaffold tool is prompting us to add fields to the `post` entry type.
+The scaffolding tool is now prompting you to add fields to the `post` entry type.

 Fields are the individual components or attributes within an entry type that define the structure of the data.
 They determine the specific pieces of information to be stored in an entry and their respective data types.
+The scaffolding tool supports a collection of native Rust types such as booleans, numbers, enums (a choice between several predetermined values), optional values, and vectors (lists of items of the same type), along with Holochain-specific types that refer to other pieces of data on the DHT.

-For our `post` entry type, we are going to add a **`title`** and a **`content`** field.
+For your `post` entry type, you're going to add `title` and `content` fields.
+Select `String` as the first field's type, and enter:

-Let's first add the title field.

-Select `String` as the field type, and enter:

 ```text
 title